 Jacopo Bassano (1515-1592)

-Jacopo Bassano authentication from $175.
-Jacopo Bassano appraisal from $25.
-Jacopo Bassano certificates of authenticity (COA).
-Jacopo Bassano analysis, research, scientific tests, full authentications.
+We perform Jacopo Bassano art authentication, appraisal, certificates of authenticity (COA), analysis, research, scientific tests, full art authentications.
 We will help you sell your Jacopo Bassano or we will sell it for you.

 Jacopo Bassano (also known as Giacomo da Ponte) was an Italian painter who was born and died in Bassano del Grappa near Venice, from which he adopted the name.